Can Cats Eat Vanilla? What You Need to Know

 - Death

-If your cat exhibits any of these symptoms, rush them to the vet right away.
-The outcome depends on what they consumed, the amount ingested, the age of your cat, and overall health.
+If your cat exhibits any of these signs, rush them to the vet right away.
+The outcome depends on what they consumed, the amount ingested, when they ingested it, the age of your cat, and their overall health.

 Importance of Keeping Vanilla Away from Cats

 The likelihood of your cat drinking enough vanilla extract to cause severe damage is low but still possible.
-The more likely scenario is that your cat will smell it, possibly taste it, and walk away.
+The more likely scenario is that your cat smells it, shows interest in it, possibly tastes it, and then walks away.

 In rarer cases, your cat might indulge.
 To reduce the risk of exposure entirely, make sure all spices, seasonings, and cooking ingredients are out of reach.

-If your cat gets into goodies, it can cause costly vet visits, which can be troublesome if you aren’t anticipating the cost.
+If your cat gets into goodies, it can cause costly vet visits, which can be troublesome if you aren’t anticipating the cost, not to mention the detrimental effects on your cat’s health.

 If your cat eats or drinks vanilla, it greatly depends on the form of vanilla they consumed.
 Some types of vanilla are more dangerous than others—especially depending on the purity and dilution of the vanilla.